SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

      ![copy Space Name](./images/copySpaceName.png)

    * Enter **Email** and **Password** when prompted.
-   * Select your Cloud Foundry **Org** which you have noted down in step before
+   * Select your Cloud Foundry **Org** which you have noted down in the previous step.
    * Select the space name which you have noted down.
-Once you have selected the Org and Space, you would login to your Cloud Foundry account from SAP Business Application Studio.
+Once you have selected the Org and Space, log in to your Cloud Foundry account from SAP Business Application Studio.

 13. For the next steps you need the terminal again.
-Go to **Terminal** -> **New Terminal**
+Choose **Terminal** > **New Terminal**.
-    - First we create a hdi-shared database instance, therefore we need the guid of the SAP HANA Cloud service that we have created at the [SAP BTP Setup](../scp-setup/README.md).
-You can find the service name in the list of services
+    - Create a hdi-shared database instance.
+To do that, you need the guid of the SAP HANA Cloud service that you have created at the [SAP BTP Setup](../scp-setup/README.md).
+You can find the service name in the list of services.

 	 ```bash
 		 cf services